Piotr Ponikowski

-Piotr Ponikowski (born 11 February 1961, in Wrocław) is a Polish cardiologist, Professor of Medical Sciences, Vice-Rector of the Wrocław Medical University and Head of the Polish Cardiological Society (2017-2019).
+Piotr Ponikowski (born 11 February 1961 in Wrocław) is a Polish cardiologist, Professor of Medical Sciences, and Rector of the Wrocław Medical University and he served as the Head of the Polish Cardiological Society (2017-2019).
 His scientific interests include research on heart failure, coronary heart disease and heart arrhythmia.

 Life and career

-He was born on 11 February 1961 in Wrocław, Polish People's Republic.
+He was born on 11 February 1961 in Wrocław, Poland.
 He graduated from the Faculty of Medicine at the Wrocław Medical University in 1986.
 He received his habilitation in 1997.
 In 2002, he obtained the title of professor of medical sciences.
 In 1997, he began to work at the 4th Military Clinical Hospital in Wrocław and since 2005, he has been the Head of Cardiology Department.
 Since 2009, he has also been Head of Department of Heart Diseases at the Wrocław Medical University.
 He has conducted research at such institutions as Karolinska University Hospital in Sweden and Imperial College and Royal Brompton Hospital in London.

 He is considered one of the most prominent Polish scientists, having been included in the Thomson Reuters Ranking of The World's Most Influential Scientific Minds 2015.
 He is an author of more than 700 scientific publications.

 Ponikowski is a member of numerous medical associations including the European Society of Cardiology, the Cardiology Committee for Practice, and Polish Cardiological Society.
-Between 2010-2012, he was President of the Heart Failure Association of the European Society of Cardiology.
+Between 2010 and 2012, he was President of the Heart Failure Association of the European Society of Cardiology.
 He was the director of many international research projects such as SICA-HF Studies investigating co-morbidities aggravating heart failure (2009-2013).
 In 2015, he received the President of the City of Wrocław Medal for his scientific achievements.
 In 2018, he was awarded the Copernicus Award shared with Stefan Anker for their contributions into research on heart failure.